 Directed by and starring Clint Eastwood, Unforgiven would go on to win Best Picture and Best Director at the 1993 Oscars, so you know there’s some quality filmmaking going on here.
 The plot follows Clint Eastwood’s Will Munny, a former bandit who’s living the quiet life in the country.
 He’s called to find justice for a prostitute who was disfigured by a local tough guy.
 The working girls searched for justice and didn’t find it, so pooled their money together to find an outlaw willing to find them their justice if the law wouldn’t.
 Despite being reformed, Will needs the money and takes the job and sets him on a path of violence and confrontation.
 Co-starring is Morgan Freeman as Will’s partner Ned Logan and Gene Hackman as the local corrupt sheriff, who also won the Oscar for Best Supporting Actor.
 The film questions who really are the just beings in a lawless land?
 While Munny, Logan and Richard Harris’ English Bob are all bandits, they are more honourable than the lawmen who are sworn to protect the citizens.
 It’s an interesting look at the inner workings of flawed men in the west.

 This Netflix limited series is probably the closest thing to Red Dead in terms of style, character and appearance.
 Executive produced by Steven Soderberg, the show follows the exploits of Roy Goode (Jack O’Connell), a former bandit on the run from his former gang.
 The leader of the said gang, Frank Griffin (Jeff Daniels, who won Best Actor in a Supporting Role award at the 2018 Emmys) is in hot pursuit with thirty strong after Roy betrayed the gang.
 Roy believes Frank is getting too brutal with his methods and makes off with the latest score, which infuriates his father-figure.
 Roy takes up shelter near the town of LaBelle on a ranch run by Alice Fletcher (Michelle Dockery), who is a bit of a badass herself.
-Daniels is terrifying in this role, as it always feels like a piano cord is about to snap when he’s on screen.
-The show opens on the aftermath of a massacre carried about by Frank and the audience know that behind his calm nature, lies a ruthless man who can snap at any second.
+Daniels is terrifying in this role, as it always feels like a piano chord is about to snap when he’s on-screen.
+The show opens on the aftermath of a massacre carried about by Frank and the audience knows that behind his calm nature, lies a ruthless man who can snap at any second.
 The town that a lot of the show takes place in fell victim to a mining incident, which means most of the men are dead.
 It’s up to the ladies of the town to stick up and fight for themselves, in a move that steps away from convention but feels completely plausible and natural.
 The show has breathtaking cinematography which was all filmed in natural lighting and presented in widescreen, a rare treat for television shows.
 The violence is also pretty extreme, but not just in the graphic nature of it all, but in how abrupt and viciously it starts.
 But out of everything on this list, I believe that this show captures that grit and attitude found in Red Dead Redemption most, down to how the characters speak to each other and for that, fans should definitely check it out.

 While they were never intended to be known as a trilogy, A Fistful of Dollars, For a Few More Dollars and The Good, The Bad and the Ugly have come to be known as The Dollars Trilogy or The Man With No Name Trilogy due to the fact that in all three films, Clint Eastwood plays a poncho-wearing bandit with no name.
 Additionally, all three films are directed by the great Serio Leone.
 The trilogy is the only set of spaghetti westerns on this list.
 Before the 60s, the Western was a staple of Hollywood but had lost some interest in the with the studios in the new decade.
 So the Italians started making Westerns instead and filmed them in Europe, with European co-stars and crew.
 Amazingly, this grittier version of the Western took off and its poster boy was none other than Clint Eastwood.
 The most iconic films of that subgenre are these films, arguably.
 A Fistful of Dollars, Clint Eastwood’s first role, is essentially an unofficial remake of the Japanese samurai film Yojimbo, directed by the great Akira Kurosawa (Seven Samurai), both of which I also heavily recommend for cinephiles, and follows The Man with No Name (or the Stranger, or Joe as he’s nicknamed) as he pits two families against each other and profits from the conflict.
 In For a Few Dollars More, Eastwood plays a man nicknamed Manco plays a bounty hunter while in The Good, The Bad and the Ugly sees him working under the nickname Blondie and features one of the most iconic standoffs in cinematic history.
 But I won’t share that one here, as you should watch the whole movie for yourself.
 For now, here’s a taste with the standoff from A Fistful of Dollars.
 It’s never officially stated, but the Man with No Name is heavily implied to be the same character in all three films, hence why these films are known as the Dollars Trilogy.